 Click here for more Event Coverage presented by SIC Maui.

-This gear review originally ran in our 2014 Beginner’s Guide as “Boards to Begin.”
+This gear review originally ran in our Spring 2014 issue as “Shades To Live In.”

 Click here for more Gear.